daler/dotfiles/docs/vim.rst

 <https://github.com/daler/zenburn.nvim>`_, which is used here.
 If you're
 interested in tweaking your own colorschemes, I've hopefully documented that fork enough to give you an idea of how to modify on your own.

+I've also tweaked it a bit to be a little warmer and more faded, see the `zenfade <https://github.com/daler/zenfade/>`__ colorscheme.
+Since zenburn has been the default for a while and other people are using it (and are probably used to it), I'm not setting zenfade to be the default.